kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-13-arusha-national-park.md

-    - paragraph: "<b>Tululusia hill</b> It was a historical lookout point during tribal wars from Tanzania’s post, its today popular hiking and camping area that affords visitors a good view of the lower reaches of Arusha national park as well as Mount Kilimanjaro and Mount meru.
+    - paragraph: "<b>Tululusia hill</b> It was a historical lookout point during tribal wars from Tanzania’s post, its today popular hiking and camping area that affords visitors a good view of the lower reaches of Arusha national park as well as Mount Kilimanjaro and Mount Meru.
 This region is a home to elephants, buffalo, Colobus monkeys, the red duiker, suni, leopards and even tree dwelling pythons."